webpolis/angularjs-cakephp/README.md

 ```

 We initialized AngularJS (by taking required files from Google CDN).
-We set a 'bootstrap' file, which is located under app/webroot/js/angular/bootstrap.js.
+We set a 'bootstrap' file, which is located in app/webroot/js/angular/bootstrap.js.
 We have placed our AngularJs controller in the same folder, but we avoid the '.js' extension
 and '_controller' suffix (for sake of simplicity, is the only filename change request i do).